-Adam and Eve were created in His image physically in the beginning.
-"So God created man in his own image . . . male and female created he them" (Genesis 1:27).
-Presumably this means they were created in the physical form that God knew He would assume when, in the fullness of time, He would become man Himself, in the person of His Son, Jesus Christ.
+Adam and Eve were created in His image in the beginning.
+"So God created man in his own image...male and female created he them" (Genesis 1:27).
+Perhaps part of this means they were created in the physical form that God knew He would assume when, in the fullness of time, the Son would become man Himself, Jesus Christ.

 That image was marred when Adam (and, in Adam, all men) sinned.
-Nevertheless, it can be restored spiritually when we receive Christ and "have put on the new man, which is renewed in knowledge after the image of him that created him" (Colossians 3:10).
+Nevertheless, it can be restored spiritually when we receive Christ and "put on the new man, which is renewed in knowledge after the image of him that created him" (Colossians 3:10).

 But this is not all.
-As our text reveals, we who have been made in God's earthly image (both physically and spiritually) will also, in due time, receive His heavenly image.
+As our text reveals, we who now bear a fallen, earthly image (both physically and spiritually) will also in due time receive a heavenly image.
 This will take place when Christ returns.
-At that time, "we shall all be changed, in a moment, in the twinkling of an eye... and the dead shall be raised incorruptible, and we shall be changed" (1 Corinthians 15:51-52).
+At that time, "we shall all be changed, in a moment, in the twinkling of an eye...and the dead shall be raised incorruptible, and we shall be changed" (1 Corinthians 15:51-52).

 In what way shall we be changed?
 The Lord Jesus Himself "shall change our vile body, that it may be fashioned like unto his glorious body" (Philippians 3:21).
-His body, after His resurrection, was still His physical body, but it was no longer subject to pain or death and was able to pass through walls and to speed rapidly from Earth to heaven.
+After His resurrection, His body was still His physical body, but it was no longer subject to pain or death and could speed rapidly from Earth to heaven.
 That is "the image of the heavenly" to which we shall be conformed some day soon!
 For "we know that, when he shall appear, we shall be like him; for we shall see him as he is" (1 John 3:2).
 HMM